codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-ios-issues.md

     > Code Signing Error: "Runner" requires a provisioning profile with the Push Notifications feature.
 Select a provisioning profile in the Signing & Capabilities editor.

 1. Setting up code signing settings on Xcode project step is missing.
-Double check if **xcode-project use-profiles** step is missing.
+Double check if **xcode-project use-profiles** step is missing in **codemagic.yaml** before executing the build command.
 2. Export options are not valid in the project.
-It can be configured by adding **--export-options-plist=/Users/builder/export_options.plist** to the build command.
+It can be configured by adding **--export-options-plist=/Users/builder/export_options.plist** to the build command in **codemagic.yaml**.

 ###### iOS scheme not specified for the `archive` action of an Xcode build